Dazzz7/text_to_chart_LLM_integration/README.md

 # text_to_chart_LLM_integration

 About the Project:
 Imagine you are a data analyst or a data scientist of a marketing team at an e-commerce company.
 The company needs to understand customer purchasing behaviors over the last year to tailor their upcoming holiday campaigns.
-Traditionally, this would involve complex SQL queries, data wrangling in Python, and perhaps building visual dashboards to interpret the results including analyzing spreadsheets, creating charts, and maybe even some statistical analysis—tasks that require considerable time and expertise.
+Traditionally, this would involve complex SQL queries, data wrangling in Python, and perhaps building visual dashboards to interpret the results including analyzing spreadsheets, creating charts, and maybe even some statistical analysis, tasks that require considerable time and expertise.

 With the integration of Langchain and LLMs, you can simply ask, "Show me a visualization of monthly sales trends by product category," or "Generate a heatmap of customer activity by region."
 This project analyzes a dataset using IBM Watsonx.ai LLM integrated with LangChain.
 It enables natural language querying and visualization of student data, allowing exploration of correlations between demographics, grades, and lifestyle factors.
 The project demonstrates the power of combining AI-driven language models with structured data analysis.